eth-sri/lmql/docs/source/index.rst

 Quick Start
 -----------

-To get started, check out the :doc:`quickstart`.
-We provide the following resources and options to get started with LMQL:
+To get started with LMQL, check out the :doc:`quickstart` guide.

+We also provide the following resources to get started with LMQL:

 .. raw:: html